 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Gentianales - Family: Rubiaceae

-Lady's Bedstraw is a scrambling perennial with four-petalled flowers typically just 4mm across.
+Lady's Bedstraw is a scrambling perennial with four-petalled yellow flowers typically just 4mm across.

 Galium verum is common throughout Britain and Ireland and occurs in mainland Europe, including Slovenia, and in North Africa and Asia.